therealchjones/mffer/docs/Development.md

 extracted information to present data intuitively and understandably, enhancing player decision making.

+The objectives of this umbrella project are to:

+-   obtain verifiable objective quantitative data about the game, typically using reverse engineering and related methods
+-   make the data easily usable for decision making necessary to play the game effectively and efficiently
+-   compare changes in the data between different releases/versions of the game
+-   easily track important player-specific data to evaluate progress and plan modifications

 The mffer tools facilitate extracting information from and about MFF, and can be used without a great deal of knowledge of the game's technical aspects and inner workings.
 However, developing the tools may require more understanding of